near/docs/docs/1.concepts/abstraction/chain-signatures.md

 Chain Signatures link NEAR accounts to other blockchain accounts using [Additive Key Derivation](https://eprint.iacr.org/2021/1330#:~:text=Additive%20key%20derivation%20is%20a,Improvement%20Proposal%2032%20(BIP32)) _(a simple mechanism for deriving many subkeys from a single master key)_.
 These keys are generated using `derivation paths` _(or `paths` for short)_.

-A `derivation path` is just a string _(e.g. `ethereum-1`, `ethereum-2`, etc)_ that in conjunction with the NEAR account derives a unique address on the target blockchain.
+A `derivation path` is simply a string _(e.g. `ethereum-1`, `ethereum-2`, etc)_ that in conjunction with the NEAR account derives a unique address on the target blockchain.

 For example, we can derive multiple Ethereum accounts from `example.near` by using different paths: